reactivego/rx/doc/QUICKSTART.md

 ```
 > Success!

-Code was generated into the file *rx.go* and we were able to run the program.
+## Inspect the Code
+Let's take a look at the code generated into the file *rx.go*.
 The idea behind [jig](https://github.com/reactivego/jig) (Just In-time Generics) has been to generate the minimal ammount of code needed to make a program run.
 Turns out the generated file *rx.go* contains only around 70 lines of code: